 Or to put it another way, do you want a dehydrator that has stacking trays or horizontal shelves like a conventional oven?
 Having dealt with temperature control we come to the biggest distinguishing feature that influences choice for most people.

-dehydrators usually have one or more fans and heating elements at the rear of an oven-like box and they blow warmed air horizontally across the tray surfaces.
+Horizontal dehydrators usually have one or more fans and heating elements at the rear of an oven-like box and they blow warmed air horizontally across the tray surfaces.
 They usually have between 5 and 10 trays, so choose one that gives the largest drying area that you think you are likely to need.
-Horizontal air flow gives even drying without the need to move things around during the drying period.
-This means the temperature is more stable throughout the drying area, whereas a stacking dehydrator will be cooler in the higher trays.
-If you need to dry something that is larger than the gap between two shelves, for example half a large tomato or a large flower, you can just remove a shelf to give extra depth, whereas tray depth is fixed in the stacking type.
+Horizontal air flow generally gives even drying without the need to move things around during the drying period.
+This means the temperature is stable throughout the drying area, whereas a stacking dehydrator can sometimes be slightly cooler in the higher trays.
+If you need to dry something that is larger than the gap between two shelves, for example half a large tomato or a large flower, you can just remove a shelf to give extra depth in the horizontal models, whereas tray depth is fixed in the stacking type.

 Dehydrator With Timer

-These are useful if you need to leave the dehydrator unattended and you want to ensure that it switches off after a certain drying period.
+These are useful if you need to leave the drying ingredients unattended and you want to ensure that it switches off after a certain drying period.

-is not an exact art because drying times vary depending on the surrounding humidity and temperature and the moisture content of the ingredients being dehydrated.
-However, if you have a particular routine when you use a number of familiar dehydrator recipes, a timer can be handy because you can achieve a more predictable result without monitoring the progress.
-If you are likely to be around and able to monitor the progress of the ingredients inside the dehydrator to perfect the intended result, a timer that switches off the unit at a certain time is less necessary.
+Dehydrating is not an exact art because drying times vary depending on the surrounding humidity and temperature as well as the moisture content of the ingredients.
+However, if you have a particular routine where you use familiar recipes, a timer can be handy because you can achieve a more predictable result without intermediate monitoring of the progress.
+If you are likely to be around and able to monitor the progress of the ingredients as they dry, a timer that switches off the unit at a certain time is less necessary.

-Timers come in 12, 24, 26 or 99 hour versions throughout our range of food dehydrators.
-If you choose a non-timer version and regret it later this is not a big problem because you can pick up a plug in timer at most DIY stores.
+Timers come in 12, 24, 26 or 99 hour versions throughout our range.
+If you choose a non-timer version and regret it later this is not a big problem because you can pick up a plug-in timer economically at most DIY stores.

-This is not a straightforward consideration when choosing, but luckily the variations are small, so none of our dehydrator models will break the bank with big energy bills.
+This is not a straightforward consideration when choosing, but the variations are relatively small and none of our dehydrator models will break the bank with big energy bills.
 We recently did a power test on a large Excalibur running at the 60ºC setting and power consumption was 0.342 kilowatts per hour.
 In the UK that equates to a running cost of a few pennies per hour, depending on your electricity supplier.

-are two factors that will have a larger impact on the electricity used than the choice of model.
-Firstly, the surrounding environment can lead to different power consumption at different times of the year because of varying outside temperatures and humidity.
+There are two factors that will have a larger impact on the electricity used than the choice of model.
+Firstly, the surrounding environment can lead to different power consumption at different times of the year because of varying ambient temperature and humidity.
 If you have the dehydrator in your kitchen this is not as big a factor as if you locate it outside in a cool garage, for example.
 Secondly, electricity consumption is going to be largely influenced by the size of the batch you want to dehydrate and how moist the ingredients are.
-A bigger charge of ingredients will have a bigger cooling effect on the warm air in the dehydrator, so the heater will need to be on for a higher proportion of total drying time.
-For this reason, when you are choosing between say a 5 tray or a 9 tray horizontal dehydrator, electricity use is not as much of a factor as you might think, because the larger dehydrator will still use less power when drying fewer trays as there is a smaller cooling effect from the food.
-One of the big advantages of using a dehydrator is that it allows you to dry in bulk when ingredients are cheap, or in season if you are a home grower, so a bigger dehydrator will be more economical here.
+A bigger load of ingredients will have a bigger cooling effect on the warm air in the dehydrator, so the heater will need to be on for a higher proportion of total drying time.
+For this reason, when you are choosing between say a 5 tray or a 9 tray horizontal dehydrator, electricity use is not as much of a factor as you might think, because the larger model will still use less power when drying just a few trays, as there is a smaller cooling effect from the food.
+One of the big advantages of dehydrating your own food is that it allows you to dry in bulk when ingredients are cheap or in season if you are a home grower, so a bigger dehydrator will be slightly more economical for full loads.
 However, if you only ever want to dry small batches, then a smaller dehydrator will be a bit more easy on the fuel bill, and a bit greener in the longer term.